 Caster Brake - Bases that do not have leveling jacks should at least have brakes on the casters to keep the unit from rolling during operation.

-Damper (chopper, shutter) - usually two shutters that chop the light up and down.
+Damper (chopper, shutter) - Usually two shutters that chop the light from top and bottom.

 Front Lens - Most follow-spots have a front lens and a back lens.
 The front lens will be connected to a focus handle or knob, which adjusts the size of the beam of light.